 I represent the protection and resilience mechanisms that women in my family used for their survival when dealing with physical imbalances and mental disorders that gradually affected their bodies.
 Exposing their weaknesses and dependencies through layers of meanings, I reveal emotional, hormonal, social or cultural gaps that prevented these women from maturing in an environment of understanding, care and support.

 Through interventions I insert a constant tension into my family’s photographic archive to represent the gap in emotional references in my matrilineal heritage.
-The abscence of references in my own maturation and the natural emotional and hormonal fluctuations that culminate in the transmutation into a mature female being, mixes with the abstraction of the political reality in which I co-existed.
+The absence of references in my own maturation and the natural emotional and hormonal fluctuations that culminate in the transmutation into a mature female being, mixes with the abstraction of the political reality in which I co-existed.
 When contextualized within a dictatorial government, emotional gaps mimic the historical gaps that bodies occupying spaces under censorship and oppression may carry.

 To the cover-up of feminine issues, and the taboos linked to their mental disorders, is added the geopolitical context in which these bodies were inserted.
 The multiple family migrations between the United States and Brazil were not translatable experiences, leaving the ancestral female bodies permeable to political ideologies, social rhetoric and religious beliefs.

-I demarcate moments in which international policies, social strategies and cultural indoctrination permeate women in my lineage, causing them to lose possession of their own bodies.
+I demarcate moments in which international policies, social strategies and cultural indoctrination permeate women in my lineage, causing them to loose possession of their own bodies.
 The family archive becomes evidence of the eventual and inevitable loss of autonomy suffered by territories and bodies where silencing and repression prevails.

 “…aqueles que escolhem o mal menor, a omissão, o testemunhar em silêncio, muitas vezes se esquecem de que ainda assim optaram pelo mal.”